Simple Ways to Invest $100

 Investment

 The best time to start investing was yesterday.
 The second best time is today.
-Even $100 invested now can grow significantly over time through the power of compound returns.
+Even $100 invested now can grow steadily through the power of compound returns.

 Why Start Investing Now?